Invoca/developer-docs/source/api_documentation/network_integration/networks/index.rst

     - string
     - Network name (read only).

-  * - users
+  * - **users**
-    - json array of hashes
+    - JSON array of hashes
-    - 0 or more users for the network.
-User attributes are listed below.
+    - 0 or more users for the organization.
+Each must have first 5 fields below.

   * - id_from_network
     - string
-    - The network’s id for this User.
+    - The network id for this User.

-  * - email_address
+  * - email_settings
+    - JSON array of hashes
+    - Each hash has two required fields:

-    - string in RFC 2822 addr_spec format
-    - The user’s email address.
-Unique for this user. (mandatory field)
+      ``email_address``: string in RFC 2822 addr-spec format.
+The user’s email address.
+Unique for this user.

+      ``use_for_notifications``: boolean used to indicate if notifications should be sent to the email address.

+      A user must have at least one email address where ``use_for_notifications`` is true.

   * - first_name
-    - string
+    - string (Required)
     - The user’s first name.

   * - last_name
-    - string
+    - string (Required)
     - The user’s last name.

-  * - phone_number
+  * - contact_phone_number
     - string in ITU E.164 format or 10-digit US form (no punctuation)
     - The user’s phone number.

+  * - oauth_refresh_token
+    - string
+    - Not used.
+Reserved.

   * - role
-    - One of: Super (default), Manager, Member, Observer, Reporting
+    - One of: Super (default), Manager, Member, Observer
-    - The user’s role within the network.
+    - This user’s role in this organization.
+(A user may have different roles in different organizations)

+  * - notify_on_budgets
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_campaign_applications
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_campaign_expirations
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_creative_duplication_requests
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_network_announcements
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_performance_notifications
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_monthly_campaign_performance_reports
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_weekly_campaign_performance_reports
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_call_activities
+    - boolean, optional, defaults to false
+    -

 Endpoint: